tearoom1/kirby-meta-kit/README.md

     'maxDescriptionLength' => 160,             // Max meta description length

-    // AI Prompts (optional - customize AI generation behavior) 'ai.prompt.title' => "Write a clear, direct meta title (30-65 characters) in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
+    // AI Prompts (optional - customize AI generation behavior) 'ai.prompt.title' => "Write a clear, direct meta title {optimal_length} in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
 Be specific and factual.
-Focus on what the page is actually about. {tone} Write ONLY the title, nothing else.\n\nTitle:", 'ai.prompt.description' => "Write a clear, informative meta description (max 160 characters) in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
+Focus on what the page is actually about. {tone} Write ONLY the title, nothing else.\n\nTitle:", 'ai.prompt.description' => "Write a clear, informative meta description {optimal_length} in {language} for the following content:\n\n{content}\n\nAvoid marketing clichés like 'Discover', 'Unlock', 'Explore'.
 Be direct and specific.
 Describe what the page actually contains. {tone} Write ONLY the description, nothing else.\n\nDescription:",

     // Feature Toggles
     'sitemap.enabled' => true,                 // Enable/disable sitemap generation